sfc-gh-dwilczak/tutorials/docs/engineering/rbac/masking/index.md

 - Snowflake account needs to Enterprise Edition or higher.

 ## Sample data
-Please Update the "YOUR_USER_EMAIL" section for row level masking to work.
+Please update the "YOUR_USER_EMAIL" section for row level masking to work.

 === ":octicons-image-16: Code"